alvas/vimwiki/System_Startup.md

 1. execute Power-On Self-Test(POST).
 The boostrap code in an ACPI-compliant BIOS builds several tables that describe the hardware devices present in the system.
 2. initializes the hardware devices.
-3. search for an operating system to boot. the first sector(boot sector)
+3. search for an operating system to boot.
+The first sector(boot sector)
 4. As soon as a valid device is found, it copies the contents of its first sector into RAM, starting from physical address 0x00007c00, and then jumps into that address and executes the code just loaded.

 # Boot Loader
-The boot lader is the program invoked by the BIOS to load the image of an operating system kernel into RAM.
+The boot loader is the program invoked by the BIOS to load the image of an operating system kernel into RAM.

 The first sector of the hard disk, name the Master Boot Record(MBR), includes the partition table and a small program, which loads the first sector of the partition containing the operating system to be started.